wearsunscreen/ninety-nine-elm-problems/the_problems.md

-# The Problems
+# The Problems by Category

-This section presents the 99 problems as they were first presented in 99 Problems in Prolog.
+This section presents the 99 problems as they were first presented in 99 Problems in Prolog, arranged in topical groups.
+Each group will have links to full problem pages.

 ##Problem presentation
 Each problem has: